 Most states require at least 150 credit hours to obtain your CPA license, so it does make sense get an MBA to fulfill those extra hours.
 If you are lucky and your employer will help pay for your graduate tuition, you should definitely get your MBA.
 The CPA-MBA combo is pretty much an unstoppable combination.

-Which Certification is the Best?
+Which Certification is Best for Accountants?

 You’ve probably figured out the answer to this for yourself, but there isn’t a overall best accounting certification.
 They are all good for different things and you should go for the certification that is most in line with your career goals.